blxyon/learningMatches/README.md

 1. You check your score.

-Make sure you have Python 3.8 in your PATH var as "python". otherwise change the bat file accordingy.
+(Windows users)Make sure you have Python 3.8 in your PATH var as "python", otherwise change the bat file accordingy.

+Another thing to mention is that the txt file will only be updated after you closed the application.
+In order to check the current "logGames.txt" check your console.

 ## Contributors